James Ranka, more widely known online as Copywriter31, earned two BA's—one in Mass Communications and the other in Music Performance.

 Supermarkets employ painstaking layout and design arrangements.
 Their scientifically researched system is intended for customer coercion to buy more items or purchase "luxury foods" the shopper would not normally buy.
 In other words, grocery shoppers are unknowingly manipulated each and every time they make a trip to a favorite supermarket!

-This writer reasoned I was influenced by Hocus Pocus when I recently shopped my local supermarket.
-I intended to buy 2 items, but at checkout I became aware that I spent $60 to pay for 27 assorted widgets and groceries.
+This writer reasoned I was influenced by Hocus Pocus when I recently shopped at my local supermarket.
+I intended to buy 2 items, but at checkout, I became aware that I spent $60 to pay for 27 assorted widgets and groceries.

 On the trip back home, I mentally revisited my grocery shopping spending spree.